jabbab-cs/HTU-Events2024/README.md

 ## Overview

-The **HTU Events App** and **Website** are platforms designed to help students at HTU (Hashemite University) discover, RSVP, and manage events organized by various clubs and organizations.
+The **HTU Events App** and **Website** are platforms designed to help students at HTU  discover, RSVP, and manage events organized by various clubs and organizations.
 The app provides a seamless experience for browsing events, while the website allows admins to add and manage events.

 This project includes:
 - A **React Native** mobile app for students.